ids/cluster-builder/docs/esxi_deployment_guide.md

 __network_dns3__: 3rd DNS entry for the primary interface

 __network_dn__: Domain name for the primary interface subnet

-__docker_swarm_mgmt_cn__: The fully qualified server name to use for the remote api manager certificates.
-This is the address used for the load balancer that balances the remote api requests over the manager nodes.

-__docker_swarm_mgmt_gw__: The fully qualified gateway name to use for all external cluster access.

 __data_network_mask__: The network mask for the data network